Xomega-Net/Xomega.Docs/docs/generators/presentation/spa/views.md

 ### Fields

-To customize display of the data object's fields on the view, you can provide additional configurations in the model under the data object's `ui:display` element.
+To customize the display of the data object's fields on the view, you can provide additional configurations in the model under the data object's `ui:display` element.

-For each field you can specify whether it is hidden or editable/readonly, and the label or column header to use instead of deriving it from the property's name.
+For each field, you can specify whether it is hidden or editable/read-only, and the label or column header to use instead of deriving it from the property's name.
 The following snippet demonstrates such a setup.

 ```xml
 <xfk:data-object class="SalesOrderList" list="true" customize="true">